OctopusDeploy/OctoTFS/README.md

 In order to package and test the extension on a local TFS instance, without publishing to the marketplace, you can run the following at a PowerShell command prompt.

-`./pack.ps1 -environment localtest -version "x.x.x"`
+`./pack.ps1 -environment localtest -version "x.x.x" -setupTaskDependencies`

+Alternatively you can run the build + packaging scripts:

+Windows:
+`./localBuild.cmd`

+MacOS:
+`source localbuild.sh`

 ### Releasing